LancineDev/LancineDev/README.md

 ## 🎓 About Me

 **Data Science Professional** specializing in Machine Learning and Full-Stack Development.
-Currently pursuing a Bachelor's in Computer Science at Rathinam College, India.
+Currently Graduated in Computer Science at Rathinam College, India.
 Passionate about transforming complex data into actionable insights and building intelligent web applications.

 **🌍 Open to opportunities in:** France 🇫🇷, Côte d'Ivoire 🇨🇮, or Remote positions